pwncollege/linux-luminarium/chaining/script/DESCRIPTION.md

 Now, it's your turn!
 Same as last level, run `/challenge/pwn` and then `/challenge/college`, but this time in a shell script called `x.sh`, then run it with `bash`!

+---
+**NOTE:** We haven't yet talked about Linux's amazing array of competent command line file editors.
+For now, feel free to use the `Text Editor` application in Desktop mode (`Applications->Accessories->Text Editor`) or the default editor in the VSCode Workspace!